MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 - And more! (true)

 All of these segments can have MPLS labels associated with them.
-It’s the combination of all of these SIDs, these segment IDs, that allows a router to specify a precise path for an LSP.
+It’s the combination of all of these SIDs, these segment IDs, that allows a router to specify a precise path for an LSP, by building the stack of MPLS labels that I mentioned a moment ago.

 This is a bit like how an RSVP LSP can include loose and strict hops.
 The strict hops have to be directly connected, but the loose hops can get there however is best.